digiscot/digiscot-website/pages/github-pages.md

 permalink: /github-pages/
 ---

 If we are supporting your [digital participation project](/projects/) or you have signed our [digital participation charter](/charter/) then you will have a page on this website where you can share a bit more about who you are and what you are doing.
-This is a short, step-by-step guide to adding content and editing your page.
+This is a short, step-by-step guide to adding content and editing your page along with some quick walkthrough videos to give you some extra guidance if needed.

 ## Before you start